-Prospective holders of the Bonds should be aware that certain requirements and procedures contained or referred to in the Resolutions and other relevant documents may be changed and certain actions (including, without limitation, defeasance of the Bonds) may be taken or omitted under the circumstances and subject to the terms and conditions set forth in such documents.
+Prospective Bondholders should be aware that certain requirements and procedures contained or referred to in the Resolutions and other relevant documents may be changed and certain actions (including, without limitation, defeasance of Bonds) may be taken or omitted under the circumstances and subject to the terms and conditions set forth in such documents.
 Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the Bonds may adversely affect the value of, or the tax status of interest on, the Bonds.

-On September 12, 2011, President Obama proposed legislation entitled the "American Jobs Act of 2011" (the "Jobs Act").
-As proposed, the Jobs Act included a provision, effective for tax years beginning after 2012, that could have resulted in additional federal income tax being imposed on certain high income taxpayers who own bonds the interest on which is otherwise excluded from gross income under Section 103 of the Code, including the Bonds.
-On October 11, 2011, the Jobs Act, as introduced in the United States Senate, failed to pass a cloture vote that would have ended debate and permitted the Senate to vote on the merits of the bill.
-However, the Jobs Act, or portions thereof, including the provision described above, may be reintroduced in Congress in the future.
-In addition, other tax legislation (either proposed or future), if enacted into law, also could cause interest on the Bonds to be subject directly or indirectly to federal income taxation, or otherwise prevent Bondholders from gross income.
-It is not possible to predict whether any such legislation will be enacted into law.
+Prospective Bondholders should be aware that from time to time legislation is or may be proposed which, if enacted into law, could result in interest on the Bonds being subject directly or indirectly to federal income taxation, or otherwise prevent Bondholders from realizing the full benefit provided under current federal tax law of the exclusion of interest on the Bonds from gross income.
+To date, no such legislation has been enacted into law.
+However, it is not possible to predict whether any such legislation will be enacted into law.
 Further, no assurance can be given that any pending or future legislation, including amendments to the Code, if enacted into law, or any proposed legislation, including amendments to the Code, or any future judicial, regulatory or administrative interpretation or development with respect to existing law, will not adversely affect the market value and marketability of, or the tax status of interest on, the Bonds.
 Prospective Bondholders are urged to consult their own tax advisors with respect to any such legislation, interpretation or development.

-Although Bond Counsel is of the opinion that interest on the Bonds is excluded from gross income for federal income tax purposes and is exempt from the New Hampshire personal income tax on interest and dividends, the ownership or disposition of, or the accrual or receipt of interest on, the Bonds may otherwise affect the federal or state tax liability of a holder of the Bonds.
-The nature and extent of all such other tax consequences will depend upon the particular tax status of the holder or the holder's other items of income, deduction or exclusion.
-Bond Counsel expresses no opinion regarding any such other tax consequences, and holders of the Bonds should consult with their own tax advisors with respect to such consequences.
+Although Bond Counsel is of the opinion that interest on the Bonds is excluded from gross income for federal income tax purposes and is exempt from the New Hampshire personal income tax on interest and dividends, the ownership or disposition of, or the accrual or receipt of interest on, the Bonds may otherwise affect a Bondholder's federal or state tax liability.
+The nature and extent of these other tax consequences will depend upon the particular tax status of the Bondholder or the Bondholder's other items of income, deduction, or exclusion.
+Bond Counsel expresses no opinion regarding any such other tax consequences, and Bondholders should consult with their own tax advisors with respect to such consequences.